fieldofnodes/MBQC/README.md

 # Measurement Based Quantum Computation

-**This code is ran inside of [QuEST](https://quest.qtechtheory.org/download/) Documentation to follow in future for implementation.l**
+**This code is ran inside of [QuEST](https://quest.qtechtheory.org/download/).
+Documentation to follow in future for implementation.**

 ## Ideas for codebase folder structure
 In implementation an MBQC scheme requires the usage of tools from graph theory.
 Consider the folder tree structure.